A Multi-Agent Reinforcement Learning Framework for Off-Policy Evaluation in Two-sided Markets: More on the mean-field approximation

 It suffices to show that for any square integrable function $h$, $\Mean^{\pi}\{h(\pi_i(\bm{S}_t),m_i^a(\bm{\pi}(\bm{S}_t)),\widetilde{S}_{i,t})|\bm{A}_0=\bm{a},\bm{S}_0=\bm{s}\}$ depends on $(\bm{a},\bm{s})$ only through $(a_i,m_i^a(\bm{a}),s_i,m_i^s(\bm{s}))$, for any $t\ge 1$.

 We next prove this assertion by induction.
 When $t=1$, this assertion is automatically satisfied by condition.
 Suppose the assertion holds with $t\le j$.
 It suffices to show it is satisfied for $t=j+1$.
-Under MA and the given conditions, we have
+Under MA and the given conditions, for any square integrable function $h$, we have

 The last line is a function of $(a_i,m_i^a(\bm{a}),s_i,m_i^s(\bm{s}))$ only, given that $\Mean^{\bm{\pi}}\{h(\pi_i(\bm{S}_j),m_i^a(\bm{\pi}(\bm{S}_j)),\widetilde{S}_{i,j}) |\bm{A}_0=\bm{a},\bm{S}_0=\bm{s}\}$ depends on $(\bm{a},\bm{s})$ only through $(a_i,m_i^a(\bm{a}),s_i,m_i^s(\bm{s}))$.
-This completes the proof. }
+This completes the proof.